agency-fund/evidential-be/src/xngin/apiserver/testdata/README.md

 use in testing.
 All ds configs are currently of type `RemoteDatabaseConfig` as we removed the local SQLite-as-dwh support a while back.

-### Datasource-ID: test-webhook-config

-Contains a valid `webhook_config` section.

-### Datasource-ID: test-bad-webhook-config

-Contains an invalid `webhook_config` section, as it is missing any configured actions.

 ### Datasource-ID: testing

 | Filename            | Description                                    |